gsm1011/hadoop.admin.book/README.md

 - Monitoring a hadoop cluster (Ganglia and Nagios)
 - Tunning a hadoop cluster for best performance
 - Building a hadoop cluster with Amazon EC2 and S3

+You can download the compiled PDF file from [here](https://drive.google.com/file/d/0BxgpWSybXuXNWDlFeUhudFVOTFU/edit?usp=sharing).
+Please note that, the PDF version might not be the most updated version, so compiling from `.tex` source is recommended.